 PART ONE – A BIOGRAPHY, OF SORTS.

-At the age of eleven I left the very small Borders village of Hightae where I’d been brought up to move into the market-town of nearby Dumfries.
-Not even after forty years, which has included living in London, Paris and now Edinburgh, do I really feel at home in cities.
+At the age of eleven I left the very small Borders village where I’d been brought up to move into the market-town of nearby Dumfries.
+Not even after fifty years, which has included living in London, Paris and now Edinburgh, do I really feel at home in cities.

-At sixteen I hitchhiked down to London where I did nothing for a while apart from live and hang out (I saw The Stones in Hyde Park, went up in a lift with Paul McCartney – such was everyday life in those days).
-Finally, in quick succession, I secured the positions of valet-footman (see my novel, Billionaires’ Banquet, due to be published on 15 April 2017), barnacle scraper on Thames barges, computer operator and city messenger.
+At sixteen I hitchhiked down to London where I did nothing for a while apart from live and hang out (I saw The Stones in Hyde Park, went up in a lift with Paul McCartney – such was everyday life back then).
+Finally, in quick succession, I secured the positions of valet-footman (see my novel, Billionaires’ Banquet, published In 2017), barnacle scraper on Thames barges, computer operator and city messenger.
 Finally I became an associate member of a justly forgotten pop-group for whom I wrote song lyrics.
 In less than eight months, and on the strength of two records and a B-film, I retired for good.
 Without music, my lyrics did their best to become poems.

 I then drifted here and abroad for many years – my longest job (part-time) being as a male model for students at the Edinburgh College of Art.
 As well as broadening my social life, this allowed me to sit (usually more or less naked) and do nothing for hours on end, leaving my imagination completely free.
 My earliest published poems date from this period.